Hameh Sin

-Hameh Sin (همه سين) (Note: Also romanized as Hameh Sīn; also known as Hamasīn, Torkaman, and Torkaman Deh-e Hamsīn) is a village in Siyahrud Rural District of the Central District in Tehran County, Tehran province, Iran.
+Hameh Sin (همه سين) (also known as Deh-e Torkaman, and Torkaman Deh) is a village in Siyahrud Rural District of the Central District in Tehran County, Tehran province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 982 in 269 households.
 The following census in 2011 counted 732 people in 228 households.
 The 2016 census measured the population of the village as 1,127 people in 368 households.